 Today is the 50th anniversary of my completing the reading of the Christian Bible for the first time as a 16 year old.
 I have re-read it daily ever since.
 Wondering how best to commemorate this day, I decided about a month ago to complete my brief online summary of the Bible.
 It is fitting that it is also the third anniversary of my brother Andrew’s death who had a significant role in my spiritual pilgrimage.

 My post on the Summary of the New Testament is frequently consulted on this blog.
-I was asked to do the same for the Old Testament but this is a bigger task.
+I was asked to do the same for the Old Testament but this is a larger task.
 Whereas I summarised the New Testament in one sitting on one day, I didn’t find the time to attempt the same for the Old Testament.

 As my New Testament summary grew in popularity, it has proven to be one of the most accessed posts, second only to the Leaven of Herod about the conflict between manmade law and God’s moral law.
 So my Old Testament summary rose up my list of priorities and has conjoined with this notable anniversary.

 So let us begin.
 The Old Testament is a Christian term for the Jewish Bible given to and preserved by the Jews before Jesus Christ came into the world.
-The Jews deny that their Bible is an ‘old’ testament, although their Bible at Jer 31:31 plainly asserts that there will be a new covenant in due course.
-They do not acknowledge this term, calling their Hebrew Bible the Tanakh, a word composed from the first letters of the Torah (the five Books of Moses), the Navi’im (the Prophets – major and minor) and the Khetuvim (the Writings) – the three sections of the Hebrew Old Testament.
+Rabbinic Judaism denies that its Bible is an ‘old’ testament, although their Bible at Jer 31:31 plainly asserts that there will be a new covenant in due course.
+They do not acknowledge the term ‘Old’, calling their Hebrew Bible the Tanakh, a word composed from the first letters of the Torah (the five Books of Moses), the Navi’im (the Prophets – major and minor) and the Khetuvim (the Writings) – the three sections of the Hebrew Old Testament.
 The Hebrew Bible, or Tanakh, is acknowledged and adopted by Christians as the Old Testament because Jesus Christ told His apostles that the Holy Spirit would enable them Jn 16:7,13-14 to compose the Christian New Testament.
 Jesus did not write the New Testament but His Jewish followers, or disciples, wrote it during the decades after Jesus’ resurrection and ascension into heaven and it was completed in the first century AD within living memory of Jesus’ time on Earth.
 The writers used the Greek language, which was the international language at the time, just as English is the international language nowadays.
 The Old Testament had already been translated into Greek, called the Septuagint (LXX) and it is often quoted in the New Testament, to show that the New is the fulfilment of the Old.
 Thus the whole Christian Bible is a Jewish book, comprising 39 books in the Old Testament and 27 books in the New Testament – remembered with this mnemonic – 39 and 3×9 = 27.
 When quoting the Old Testament, the New Testament writers sometimes quoted the Greek translation (LXX), sometimes they translated the Hebrew Bible directly into Greek, sometimes they gave their own explanation of the Old Testament passage in their own inspired words and sometimes they simply used the Old Testament passage or a phrase in it to develop the point that they were making, just as a public speaker often does with quotations.
-Now for the summary.

-- the Book of Genesis is the book of ‘beginnings’ or ‘origins’: it details the origin of the Universe, the Earth, mankind, marriage, a vegetarian diet and a host of other things including the origin of human sin that led to the Fall of mankind in Adam, God’s curse upon man, upon labour in childbirth and labour in the field, followed by God’s proclamation of the Gospel for sinful man and the first divine promise of a Saviour, the Protevangelium, explained by animal sacrifice, which symbolically taught the penalty of sin and its solution.
-Genesis describes human murder, genealogy, geology, hunting, arts and crafts, apostasy, Noah’s ark and the global flood, which demonstrates the natural course of human sin, after which God began again with a divine promise not to repeat such a global flood, sealed by the periodic appearance of the rainbow.
-In the post-diluvian world man became a meat-eater and built the Tower of Babel which led to the origin of languages.
-God called Abraham, “the father of the faithful” out of idolatrous Ur of the Chaldees into the land of Canaan where the patriarchs Abraham, Isaac and Jacob were taught about God’s purpose for them as the inheritors and guardians of the land of Israel for all time to come, being symbolical of God’s providential dealing with His church till the end of time.
+- the Book of Genesis is the book of ‘beginnings’ or ‘origins’: it details the origin of the Universe, the Earth, mankind, marriage, a vegetarian diet and a host of other things including the origin of human sin that led to the Fall of mankind in Adam, God’s curse upon man for his rebellion, labour in childbirth and labour in the field, followed by God’s proclamation of the Gospel for sinful man and the first divine promise of a Saviour, the Protevangelium, explained and illustrated by animal sacrifice, which symbolically taught the penalty of sin and its solution.
+Genesis describes human murder, genealogy, geology, hunting, arts and crafts, religious apostasy, Noah’s ark and the global flood, which demonstrates the natural course of human sin, after which God began again with a divine promise not to repeat such a global flood, sealed by the periodic appearance of the rainbow.
+In the post-diluvian world man became a meat-eater and built the Tower of Babel, which led to the origin of languages.
+God called Abraham, “the father of the faithful”, out of idolatrous Ur of the Chaldees into the land of Canaan where the patriarchs Abraham, Isaac and Jacob were taught about God’s purpose for them as the inheritors and guardians of the land of Israel for all time to come, being symbolical of God’s providential dealing with His church till the end of time.
 Abraham enacted the Gospel message as a father sacrificing his only son Isaac, whom God substituted with a ram to teach substitutionary atonement.
 Isaac’s twin sons Jacob and Esau illustrate domestic favouritism, murderous jealousy, deception and the resultant division from such behaviour.
 Jacob fled for his life from the murderous intent of Esau and he met with the “God of Bethel” where the dream of Jacob’s Ladder reaching up to heaven, with angels going up and down it, teaches the need of a Mediator between heaven and earth in order to reach heaven.
 Jacob’s long life is the most detailed in the whole Bible from before his birth till after his death.
 His marriage to sisters Leah and Rachel, living at a distance among his grandfather Abraham’s relatives, produced twelve sons and began the twelve tribes of Israel.
 When Jacob eventually returned to the land of Amorites, on the east of the river Jordan, across from the land of Canaan on the west of the river, he is renamed Israel by the angel of the Lord, a unique name meaning ‘a prince of God’.
 The life of Joseph, Jacob’s favourite son, to whom Jacob gave ‘a coat of many colours’, is developed concurrently with his grieving father who thinks that he has died, but Joseph’s unknown rise to become the Prime Minister of Egypt, second only to Pharaoh, king of Egypt, and his reconciliation to his eleven brothers and his father as their benefactor is one of the most emotional stories in history and full of spiritual lessons.
 He provided for his family during an international famine by relocating them from Canaan to Egypt where they were to remain for hundreds of years and grow from a family into a nation of twelve tribes.
 Genesis finishes with the death of Jacob followed by the death of Joseph, each referring to the return of the children of Israel to the land of their fathers buried in the land of Canaan.
 Thus the first book of the Bible covers 2000 years of human history.
 The remaining 38 books of the Old Testament will cover the next 2000 years until Jesus Christ arrived as the God-man Redeemer promised, explained, developed, revealed and identified throughout the pages of the Old Testament.